status-im/specs/docs/stable/11-waku-mailserver.md

 Historic messages MUST be sent to a peer as a packet with a P2P Message code (`0x7f`) followed by an array of Waku envelopes.

-In order to receive historic messages from a `Mailserver`, a node MUST trust the selected `Mailserver`, that is allow to receive packets with the P2P Message code.
-By default, such packets are discarded.
+In order to receive historic messages from a `Mailserver`, a node MUST trust the selected `Mailserver`, that is allowed to receive packets with the P2P Message code.
+By default, the node discards such packets.

 Received envelopes MUST be passed through the Waku envelope pipelines so that they are picked up by registered filters and passed to subscribers.